sputnik63/scratch4acmeboards/README.md

 **scratch4acmeboards** allows Scratch 1.4 by MIT to manage the GPIO pins of Arietta, a Linux embedded module by Acmesystems s.r.l based on an Atmel mcrocontroller.
-In this early release all the pins are in OUTPUT mode.
-In the future releases the GPIO pins will be also managed in INPUT mode.
+The pins are managed both in OUTPUT and in INPUT mode.
 For now, only the board Arietta G25 is tested but I'm confident it could work also on other boards.

 # Getting started

-Connect Arietta to your PC through USB port or wifi module If needed update the [ablib fork](https://github.com/sputnik63/ablib) on github Install the [scratchpy client](https://github.com/pilliq/scratchpy) Download scratch4acmeboards files and put them on Arietta.
+Connect Arietta to your PC through USB port or wifi module If needed update [ablib](https://github.com/tanzilli/ablib) from github Install the [scratchpy client](https://github.com/pilliq/scratchpy) Download scratch4acmeboards files and put them on Arietta.
 Then, as root, run the command